mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/augmented-reality/how-to-web-xr.md

 ### 3.3 Repeater (XR)

-The Repeater (XR) widget allows the user to create one configuration and repeat that a number of times based on a datasource.
+The Repeater (XR) widget allows the user to create one configuration and repeat that a number of times based on a data source.

-#### 3.3.1 General tab
+#### 3.3.1 General Tab

 * **Data Source** – The data source based on which the objects should be repeated.
 For example, this could have a list of 5 objects that have a hex color value.
 Based on this, while only modeling out 1 **Sphere (XR)** object where the color value could be tied to this.
 Creating 5 **Sphere (XR)** with different colors.